exercism/v3/languages/csharp/reference/implementing-a-concept-exercise.md

 **Purpose:** Provide a stub implementation.

 - The stub implementation's code should compile.
 The only exception is for exercises that introduce syntax we _want_ a student to define themselves, like how to define a class or property.
 In this case, insert a descriptive TODO comment instead of providing stub code (see [this example][todo]).
-- Stub methods should throw a `NotImplementedException` which message contains the method to implement.
-See [this instance method example][not-implemented].
-The message is subtly different for static stub methods.
-See [this static method example][not-implemented-static].
+- Stub methods should throw a `NotImplementedException` which message contains the method to implement, see [this instance method example][not-implemented].
+The message is subtly different for static stub methods, see [this static method example][not-implemented-static].

 For more information, please read [this in-depth description][stub-file], [watch this video][video-stub-file] and check [this example stub file][example-stub-file].